Top 8 Venture Capital Firms for Pharmaceutical Startups

 8. NGN Capital

 NGN Capital is a venture capital firm that invests in healthcare companies across the United States and Europe.
-They specialize in the biotechnology and pharmaceutical sectors, supporting businesses through both early and late venture stages.
+They support businesses in the biotechnology and pharmaceutical sectors from early to late venture stages.

 - Investment stages: Early Stage Venture, Late Stage Venture